yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 # Funny Name

 I struggled a little for all the terms in Topology meaning "equivalence" (with their even messier Chinese translations:  homomorphism (同态), homeomorphism (同胚), isomorphism (同构), homology (同调), homotopy (同伦), isotopy (同痕).
-Zexian Cao wrote an [article](http://www.wuli.ac.cn/fileup/PDF/2014-43-08-010.pdf) in Chinese discussing these strange names, and here's a explanation of homology from [Wiktionary](https://en.wiktionary.org/wiki/homology).
+Zexian Cao wrote an [article](http://www.wuli.ac.cn/fileup/PDF/2014-43-08-010.pdf) in Chinese discussing these strange names, and here's an explanation of homology from [Wiktionary](https://en.wiktionary.org/wiki/homology).
 They are not satisfactory as far as I am concerned.
 I might write an article as soon as I have understood these concepts.

 # Euler Characteristic